Did you know that my day job is being a Pol Sci student?

 We’re not talking about a law, but a project with a set of policies.

-But it’s also tricky and needs a lot of funding and coordination because the EU has countries with very different backgrounds and possibilities and some of them already have a head start in terms of sustainability (compare Denmark with Romania, for example).
+But it’s also tricky and needs funding and a lot of coordination because the EU has countries with very different backgrounds, and some of them already have a head start in terms of sustainability (compare Denmark with Romania, for example).

 The European Green Deal is also wonderfully complex because it tackles many issues across different areas:

-- Biodiversity: measures to protect the European econystem
+- Biodiversity: measures to protect the European ecosystem

 - From Farm to Fork: more sustainable food systems